MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-StringFormat-Constructors.md

 ---
-Description: 'This topic lists the constructors of the StringFormat class.
-For a complete class listing, see StringFormat Class.' ms.assetid: 'd20a7217-5c39-4ee9-b355-d10b65d18d86'
+Description: This topic lists the constructors of the StringFormat class.
+For a complete class listing, see StringFormat Class. ms.assetid: d20a7217-5c39-4ee9-b355-d10b65d18d86
-title: 'StringFormat.StringFormat constructors'
+title: StringFormat.StringFormat constructors
+ms.date: 07/02/2019
 ---

 # StringFormat.StringFormat constructors